uribench/software-engineering-handbook/config/metadata/README.md

 ```

 Restrictions:
-1. All the topics are placed immediately under `/Topics` without additional grouping directories.
+1. The guides under the `/Topics` directory are grouped under one-level of grouping directories.
+   See ['Topics Policy and Conventions'][2] for details.
-2. The links should be without leading or training `'/'`
+2. The links should be without leading or trailing `'/'`
 3. No Markdown syntax is allowed

 ## Metadata File Naming Principles